 visit your child’s dentist early stages in life and often to make sure everything is under control regarding their oral health.
 Read more about maintaining Oral Health.

 If you are going to feed them sugary beverages use a straw so the upper teeth have minimal contact with the beverage.

 Don’t allow your child to use the Sippy cup throughout the day and allow them to use it only during meal time.

 At Gorgeous Smiles, we understand your child’s needs and we can help you manage their oral health.
-We understand parents have questions regarding their little one’s oral health and wellbeing.
-Please feel free to contact our Melbourne CBD office if you have any questions or enquiries regarding your little one.
+We understand parents have questions regarding their little one’s oral health and well being.
+Please feel free to contact our Melbourne CBD dental clinic if you have any questions or inquiries regarding your little one.

 *Top image by Flickr user Gordon used under Creative Commons Attribution-Sharealike 4.0 license.
 Image cropped and modified from original.